AlcaldeLeonardo/WeatherAppOd/README.md

 # WeatherAppOd

+This is a weather forecast web application project proposed by Odin Project

 ## Start Of Configurations

 If you use NeoVim on LazyVim as editor , you can use the following configurations: